 - Do not play difficult courses or from difficult tees until you are ready.

-- Get golf lessons from a Florida golf school.
+- Enroll in golf lessons in Boca Raton Florida at a professional golf school.

 - Aim, don’t just swing.